BabylonJS/Documentation/content/features/featuresDeepDive/lights/lights_introduction.md

 ## Color Properties

 There are three properties of lights that affect color.
-Two of these _diffuse_ and _specular_ apply to all four types of light, the third, _groundColor_, only applies to an Hemispheric Light.
+Two of these _diffuse_ and _specular_ apply to all four types of light, the third, _groundColor_, only applies to a Hemispheric Light.

 1. Diffuse gives the basic color to an object;
 2. Specular produces a highlight color on an object.